Azure/azure-sdk-for-net/eng/common/TestResources/Update-TestResources.ps1.md

 provisioner.
 You can also use Set-AzContext if not provisioning.

-If you do not specify a SubscriptionId and are not logged in, once will be automatically selected for you by the Connect-AzAccount cmdlet.
+If you do not specify a SubscriptionId and are not logged in, one will be automatically selected for you by the Connect-AzAccount cmdlet.

 Once you are logged in (or were previously), the selected SubscriptionId